alxcnwy/neuralbenford/readme.md

 Here's a [great Numberphile video](https://www.youtube.com/watch?v=XXjlR2OK1kM) talking about Benford's Law.

 ## Initial Experimental Results
 I compared the leading weight digit distribution before and after training convergence of a convolutional neural network architecture adapted from the [Keras documentation](https://keras.io/examples/vision/mnist_convnet/).
-I compared the distribution both of the first layer and all layers in the network.
+I compared the distributions of weights in just the first layer and all layers in the network.

 The leading digit was calculated by ignoring the weight sign and taking the first non-zero digit in the weight value.